Refugee and asylum seeking members

 - Where you need to give print outs, try using a tool like Google Translate to help you communicate key points.

-- Make labels or signs in English and their first language to show common guiding terms or areas of your meeting space.
+- Make labels or signs in English and their first language to show common guiding terms or areas of your meeting space or to give simple instructions.
+(Make sure you check which language will be best.)

-- If appropriate and they are willing, you could encourage other members of the unit to learn some of their first language.
+- If appropriate and they're willing, you could encourage other members of the unit to learn some of their first language.
 Learning greetings like hello and goodbye is a good place to start.

 - Adult volunteers can look online to find activity instructions in their first language.
 These can then be adapted for them to run with the whole unit.

-Asylum-seeking adults may find it difficult to learn English, as they don’t have the same access to education in the UK.
-Many child asylum-seekers can start to become interpreters for their families and friends.
+Asylum seeking adults may find it difficult to learn English as they don’t have the same access to education in the UK.
+Many children seeking asylum can start to become interpreters for their families and friends.
 Some can be proud of this role, but it can also expose them to difficult issues.

 Be careful when asking children to translate conversations with their families or peers.
-If you’re worried that translating is affecting their wellbeing, share your concerns with your commissioner or our safeguarding team.
+If you’re worried that translating is affecting their wellbeing, share your concerns with your commissioner or our safeguarding team at [email protected].

 Refugee and asylum-seeking parents and carers might be unfamiliar with life in the UK, misunderstand what Girlguiding is or not have experience of women-led organisations or organisations specifically for girls and young women.

-You can tell them that we are a volunteer-led organisation which isn’t attached to the government or any faith groups.
+You can tell them that we're a volunteer-led organisation that isn’t attached to the government or any faith groups.
 They may have specific queries about data protection and confidentiality.
+Check out our involving parents webpage for advice on how to involve parents and carers in your meetings.

-It can be difficult for those seeking asylum to produce the the identification or records needed for some DBS and recruitment checks.
-Each situation should be handled on a case-by-case basis and if you have any questions you can contact: [email protected].
+It can be difficult for those seeking asylum to produce the identification or records needed for some disclosure and recruitment checks.
+Each situation should be handled on a case-by-case basis and if you have any questions you can contact [email protected].

-Depending on their legal status, refuges and asylum-seekers can have difficult when travelling internationally.
-Refugees who can’t use or get a passport from their home country are generally issued with a Refugee Travel Document to travel outside the UK.
+Depending on their legal status, refuges and asylum-seekers can have difficulty when travelling internationally.
+Refugees who can’t use or get a passport from their home country are generally issued with a refugee travel document to travel outside the UK.

 Many will be able to travel visa-free to many countries all over the world.
 However, each country can have its own restrictions and could require a visa.
 You should seek specialist advice when making initial plans.